geekingfrog/geekingfrog.com/blog/posts/2016-08-30-donation-of-the-month-la-quadrature-du-net.md

 ---
-title: Donation of the month: La Quadrature du Net
+title: 'Donation of the month: La Quadrature du Net'
-tags: donation
 status: published
+tags:
+- donation
 ---

 [La Quadrature du Net](https://www.laquadrature.net/) is a French association doing lobbying to protect the internet as a medium for free speech.
 It is similar to the [EFF](https://www.eff.org/) in the USA.